-In high school, Troye had the opportunity to perform at the Macy’s Thanksgiving Day Parade in New York City, which sparked his musical ambition that would lead to future performances there at Radio City Music Hall and Carnegie Hall.
+A Muncie, Indiana, native, Troye began playing the piano at the age of eight and spent much of his youth listening to keyboard icons such as Stevie Wonder and Elton John.
+In high school Troye had the opportunity to perform at the Macy’s Thanksgiving Day Parade in New York City, which sparked his musical ambition that would lead to future performances at Radio City Music Hall and Carnegie Hall.
 Troye studied music composition at Ball State and played in the University’s top jazz ensemble.
-While in college, he immersed himself in a variety of musical styles, including jazz, progressive rock, and classical.
+While there, he immersed himself in a variety of musical styles, including jazz, progressive rock, and classical.
 It’s Troye’s Midwestern roots though that would later propel his career.

 In the fall of 2005, Troye was asked to record with fellow Hoosier and perhaps the most well-known celebrity from Indiana, John Mellencamp.
 Six months later, Troye began touring with his band, playing keyboards, accordion, harmonica, and singing background vocals.
-Since that time, Troye has appeared on studio albums with Mellencamp, working with artists such as T Bone Burnett, Joan Baez, and Little Big Town, and has performed live with Keith Urban, Stephen Stills, Sheryl Crow, and Kenny Wayne Shepherd.
+Since that time, Troye has appeared on studio albums with Mellencamp, working with artists such as Bruce Springsteen, T Bone Burnett, Joan Baez, and Little Big Town and has performed live with Keith Urban, Stephen Stills, Sheryl Crow, and Kenny Wayne Shepherd.
 His musical talent and keyboard and accordion skills, together with his Indiana roots, make him a perfect fit for the band headed by Mellencamp, a member of the Rock and Roll Hall of Fame.